Harold Box: Featherstone Rovers

 Harold Box made his début for Featherstone Rovers on Saturday 17 January 1970.

 Box played in Featherstone Rovers' 9–24 defeat by Warrington in the 1974 Challenge Cup Final during the 1973–74 season at Wembley Stadium, London on Saturday 11 May 1974, in front of a crowd of 77,400.

 Box played in Featherstone Rovers' 12–16 defeat by Leeds in the 1976 Yorkshire Cup Final during the 1976–77 season at Headingley, Leeds on Saturday 16 October 1976.

 Box's testimonial match at Featherstone Rovers took place against Wales on Sunday 11 May 1980.

 Wakefield Trinity

 In September 1980, Box was signed by Wakefield Trinity for a fee of £18,000.

 He made his début for Wakefield Trinity in the 16–14 victory over St. Helens at Knowsley Road, St Helens, Merseyside on Sunday 14 September 1980, he later broke his arm in a victory over Halifax, during his time at Wakefield Trinity he scored seventeen 3-point tries and, three 4-point tries.

 Representative honours

 Harold Box won five caps for Wales in 1979–1981 while at Featherstone Rovers.

 Box also won caps for Yorkshire while at Featherstone Rovers; during the 1979–80 season against Cumbria and Lancashire, and won caps for Yorkshire while at Wakefield Trinity.

 Honoured at Featherstone Rovers

 Harold Box is a Featherstone Rovers Hall of Fame inductee.

 Outside of rugby league

-Harold Box is the steward of Featherstone The Last Orders.
+Harold Box was the landlady of Featherstone The Last Orders.